 30-60-90 Day Plan

 30-Day Mark.
-During this period of time at a new job, you should spend most of your time on meeting your team members as well as learning of the company’s systems/services/products.
-Attending internal trainings is a must for new employees so it seems logical to invest your time and efforts into such activity too.
-Also we recommend learning all procedures for different situations and most common cases that you may come across in your job.
-Familiarizing yourself with client accounts seems like a good idea to for the first 30 days at a new job.
+During this period of time at a new job, you should spend most of your time meeting your team members as well as learning of the company's systems/services/products.
+Attending internal training is a must for new employees so it seems logical to invest your time and efforts into such activity too.
+Also, we recommend learning all procedures for different situations and most common cases that you may come across in your job.
+Familiarizing yourself with client accounts seems like a good idea for the first 30 days at a new job.

 90-Day Mark.
 Evaluate the goals you have set 30 days ago.
 Try to talk with your supervisor about your performance as well as on new processes in the company.
 This is the time where you can check how you contribute to the overall success of the main strategic initiatives (in other words how you fit in the team).

 This plan will eventually help you sound more convincing during a job interview if you take the time to prepare it earlier than one night before the meeting.
 You will see that a lot of questions asked by hiring authorities will be related to what you will include in your plan which will make your answers sound much more convincing.
 This job search plan serves a great conversation tool to help you present specific things you have to offer to your potential employers.
 It is also a good guide to have, especially when there are so many things to learn of at a new job so one can easily be distracted by small things.
 Keep in mind, this plan will be of almost no value if you don't take time to place it in the context of specific company and job.
 All of the aforementioned tips regarding 90-Day Job Search Plan make sense only if one takes time to write specific relevant to the applying job.